dds-dotnet/dds.net-server/README.md

 ## Sample application

-Using various extensions and helpers available in the library, development of container application is quite easy.
-A sample console application is as follows:
+Using various extensions and helpers available in the library, development of container application is quite straightforward.
+Sample console application is as follows:

 ```csharp
 using DDS.Net.Server.Entities;